 About the Project

-The City of Durango Parks and Recreation Department is making improvements to the park space located at 111 Ryler Drive, referred to as Ryler Park.
-The City-owned property is a 4,700 square foot lot that currently houses a small, dilapidated play structure with lackluster surroundings.
-The small space has the potential to be transformed into a beautiful, vibrant community space.
-Plans will be finalized over the next few months with construction slated for Spring/Summer of 2025.
-This project is funded by the 2005 Sales Tax.
-Your input and participation are crucial in this process, as we strive to create a park that reflects the preferences and desires of the neighbors.
+The City of Durango Parks and Recreation Department made improvements to the park space located at 111 Ryler Drive, referred to as Ryler Park.
+The City-owned property is a 4,700 square foot lot that housed a small, dilapidated play structure with lackluster surroundings.
+The small space was transformed into a beautiful, inviting community amenity.
+Plans were completed in-house and the project was funded by the 2005 Sales Tax.
+Neighborhood input was crucial in this process, as we strive to create parks that reflect the preferences and desires of the community.

 ____________________________